dominosui/dpz-grid/README.md

 ### .grid

 The block in our grid system, the `.grid` class is the main container for any number of child `.grid__cell` elements.
-You can think of it as a row, but be aware that `.grid__cell`s will wrap, so there can be many visual "rows" of content inside of a single `.grid`. `.grid` and `.grid__cell` elements are also infinitely nestable. `.grid__cell`s are the primary child element of the `.grid` block, this class will most often be used with `--[width]` or `--[device]` modifiers.
+You can think of it as a row, but be aware that `.grid__cell`s will wrap, so there can be many visual "rows" of content inside of a single `.grid`. `.grid` and `.grid__cell` elements are also infinitely nestable. `.grid__cell`s are the primary child element of the `.grid` block, this class will most often be used with `--[width]` modifiers and `@[device]` scoping suffixes.
 Width classes will set the percentage width of `.grid__cell`s.
 Named with human-readable proportions, so that you can easily predict how much of the parent block's width the element will fill.

 ```html
 <div class="grid">